Phantasialand: History

 On 1 May 2001, a fire destroyed two roller coasters, a theatre and parts of the Westernstadt.
 It was the result of a cable fire in the Grand-Canyon-Bahn caused by faulty wiring.
 The blaze covered about 38 million Deutsche Mark (US$17 million) in damage and 54 people were injured.
 Phantasialand reopened the park about two weeks later and invested about €2 million in fire safety, equipping every building with sprinkler systems.

 Phantasialand is also home to "Mystery Castle", an indoor Intamin Ride Trade Bungee Drop featuring a walk through a haunted castle.
 Next to the castle is "River Quest", a rapid river ride which features a lift, built by Hafema in 2002.
 It replaced the attractions destroyed by the fire one year before.

 In 2002, Winja's Fear and Force, two indoor spinning coasters built by Maurer Söhne, were built along with a new area called Wuze Town.

+The area of Mystery was expanded with a ride named "River Quest", which is a river rapids ride.
+It was built by Hafema and has two lifts near the start of the ride to take the boats to their highest point.
+It previously held the record for the largest drop on a rafting ride.
+This record was broken in 2018 by Infinity Falls at SeaWorld Orlando.

+It was built next to Mystery Castle.
+The two rides were the only ones in Mystery until Klugheim opened with Taron and Raik in 2016.
+This led to River Quest being slightly rethemed in 2017 to fit in with the Klugheim theme.

+Construction of River Quest was made possible by a fire that devastated part of the park on 1 May 2001, which destroyed two rides (Grand Canyon Bahn and Gebirgsbahn) and left space requiring redevelopment.
+Even so, the space available was relatively small for a river rapids ride so, to save space, two elevators are used to take boats to their highest point rather than the more traditional lift hill.

 New for 2006 was an African-themed B&M inverted roller coaster called Black Mamba.

 A four-star on-site hotel called Hotel Ling Bao, which is Chinese themed, opened in 2004.
 The hotel's roof tiles were imported from China, and every room door was hand-engraved.
 The hotel has two restaurants; one of them - the LU CHI - is renowned for its Euro-Asiatic cuisine, a bar, a pool with sauna, garden area, spa and its own entrance to the park.
 A second (three-star) hotel called "Matamba" opened in August 2008 in the Deep in Africa section.